NordicHPC/sonar/README.md

 ## Collect results with `sonar analyze` :construction:

-This part is work in progress.
-Currently we only collect the data since we use it also in [another tool](https://github.com/NordicHPC/jobgraph).
-The mapping files can be found in the [data](data) folder.
+The `analyze` command is work in progress.
+Sonar data are used by two other tools:

+* [JobGraph](https://github.com/NordicHPC/jobgraph) provides high-level plots of system activity.
+Mapping files for JobGraph can be found in the [data](data) folder.
+* [JobAnalyzer](https://github.com/NAICNO/Jobanalyzer) allows sonar logs to be queried and analyzed, and provides dashboards, interactive and batch queries, and reporting of system activity, policy violations, hung jobs, and more.

 ## Authors